 - Prep the house: comfy clothes, blankets and pillows on the couch, your favorite comfort shows queued up on the TV.

-- Women should not wear makeup, jewelry or nail polish, and should pull their hair back.
+- Patients should not wear makeup, jewelry or nail polish, and should pull their hair back.

 - Plan with a family member or friend to drive you to and from the procedure, then get you all set up on the couch once you get home.